EightBitBanger/FrameEngineGamework/README.md

     barrel->AddComponent(rigidBodyComponent);

-    // Create a camera controller
-    cameraController = Engine.CreateCameraController(0, 30, 0);
+    // Create a game object with a camera and a rigid body component cameraController = Engine.CreateCameraController(0, 30, 0);

-    // Create a projectile collider
-    projectileCollider = Physics.CreateColliderBox(1.45, 2.1, 1.45);
+    // Create a collider for the projectile objects projectileCollider = Physics.CreateColliderBox(1.45, 2.1, 1.45);

 }